PavPavv/MyJSCheatsheet/interview_EN/js_interview_basics.md

   console.log("I'm a hoisted function.");
 }
 ```
 A variable assignment will always take precedence over a function declaration.
-The internal JavaScript interpreter will always give precedence to a function declaration.
+The internal JavaScript interpreter will always give precedence to a function declaration over **var** declaration.

 1. **var** assignment
 2. func declaration